Unlock the Power of eSignature Legality for Planning in the United States

 What is the e signature legality for planning in the United States?

-The e signature legality for planning in the United States is governed by the Electronic Signatures in Global and National Commerce (ESIGN) Act.
-This act establishes that electronic signatures carry the same weight and legal standing as traditional handwritten signatures, making them valid for most transaction types, including those related to business planning.
+The e signature legality for planning in the United States is governed by the Electronic Signatures in Global and National Commerce (ESIGN) Act and the Uniform Electronic Transactions Act (UETA).
+These laws establish that electronic signatures hold the same legal weight as traditional handwritten signatures, making them valid for most planning documents.

 -